The Best Essential Oils for Sunburn

 1. Rose

-This “queen of oils” is hands-down my favorite essential oil for sunburns.
+This “queen of oils” is hands-down my favorite essential oil for this.

 Properties of rose essential oil include: